Get answers to our most frequently asked questions.

 Can you explain the “holistic” and “integrative” approach of your providers?

 At its simplest, “holistic” means “whole.”
-In healthcare, it describes treatment of the whole person.
+In healthcare, it describes the treatment of the whole person.
 In other words, we take into account all the factors involved in your pain, not merely the pain itself.
 Similarly, integrative treatment is the bringing together of all the therapies and methods that will help you get out of pain (except for drugs or surgery).

 What “innovative solutions” does Back Pain & Sciatica Center of Texas offer?

 First and foremost, “innovative” describes our approach, not just some of the advanced therapies we use to help reduce and relieve different kinds of pain.
 For example, we combine an innovative method for treating neuropathy, Anodyne® Light Therapy, with nerve reeducation and physical, nutrition and diet therapies to achieve optimal outcomes.
 Basically, we do everything we can to relieve your pain, and this holistic perspective is itself innovative.
-Other innovative therapies include stem cell therapy and the use of platelet-rich plasma to speed healing for joint pain.
+Other innovative therapies include regenerative therapy and the use of platelet-rich plasma to speed healing for joint pain.
 And if new innovations come along that can help relieve pain, we’ll embrace those, as well.

 Does Back Pain & Sciatica Center of Texas only treat spine pain?